replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 > Introduced in the Replicated app manager v1.33.0

 You can configure a Network File System (NFS) as your snapshots storage destination.
-For more information about snapshot storage destinations, see [Storage destinations](snapshots-storage-destinations).
+For more information about snapshot storage destinations, see [Configuring Storage Destinations](snapshots-storage-destinations).

-## Requirements
+## Prerequisites

 Complete the following items before you perform this task: